Depending on your laptop there are a few clients that can be installed.

 without a DUO prompt.

-2. UCINetID + password + DUO Push
+Option 2: UCInetID + password + DUO Push

-If you do NOT install an ssh key, you will be prompted for your UCINetID password and a DUO push.
+If you do NOT install an ssh key, you will be prompted for your UCInetID password and a DUO push.
 Even if you have

 the CRSP Desktop remember your password, the DUO Push will be required each and every time the desktop